Endivias con Queso de Cabra y Naranjas

 3. 03

-Scatter the toasted almonds generously over the top, use a spoon to heavily drizzle the roasted garlic vinaigrette over the entire platter, and finish with a shower of minced chives and a crackle of flaky sea salt.
+Scatter the toasted almonds over the top, aggressively drizzle with the vinaigrette, and finish with minced chives and flaky sea salt.

 Notes